A bank teller misses her boyfriend.

 "I've been good...
 Umm, you like my dress?"
 She ached for his soft word.

 " 'Snice.
-Seems you been wearing that one the last time I was in here."
+Seems you been wearing that same one still, the last time I was in here."

-Veronica Poem swooned at the depth of Dennis Pritchard's romantic side when he said; 'Thanks', and promptly walked out of the bank.
+Veronica Poem swooned at the depth of Dennis Critchlow's romantic side when he said; 'Thanks', and promptly walked out of the bank.

 She immediately put out her 'next teller' sign to indicate she was on break.
-She followed him right up to the double glass doors and watched him trot to catch the waiting bus at the corner.
+She followed him right up to the double glass doors and watched him trot to catch the bus in the Lower Green terminal.

 Her hormone levels plummetted after being with her boyfriend and it became difficult to contain her emotions.
 She needed a minute, plus the frigid cold had become unbearable on her slender arms.
 A quiet saunter through the parking lot to pick up a sweater from her car would likely kill two birds.